craftablescience/VPKEdit/INSTALL.md

 VPKEdit is on the Arch User Repository thanks to [@HurricanePootis](https://github.com/HurricanePootis).
 Please consult the [Arch Wiki](https://wiki.archlinux.org/title/Arch_User_Repository) for more information, as I don't use Arch Linux personally and don't know how that system works.
-(I use Debian btw)
+(I use Fedora btw)

 #### NixOS: